What is Male Infertility?

 Hormone treatments.
 Your doctor might recommend hormone replacement or medications in cases where infertility is caused by high or low levels of certain hormones or problems with the way the body uses hormones.

 Surgery.
 For example, a Varicocele can often be surgically corrected or an obstructed vas deferens repaired.
 Prior vasectomies can be reversed.
-In cases where no sperm are present in the ejaculate, sperm can often be retrieved directly from the testicles or epididymis using sperm retrieval techniques (TESA/MESA/PESA techniques).
+In cases where no sperm is present in the ejaculate, sperm can often be retrieved directly from the testicles or epididymis using sperm retrieval techniques (TESA/MESA/PESA techniques).

 Do you think you are suffering from male infertility?
 Talk to our male infertility specialists now and increase your chances of conceiving.